-The Law and Justice club meets at 5 p.m. every Monday in Farrell Hall, Room 317.
+The Law and Justice club meets at 5:30 p.m. every Monday in the Farrell Hall conference room (room 317).
 Feel free to drop by!

 The CWU at Des Moines Law and Justice Club has been busy recently.
 In November 2010 the club toured the Seattle Metropolitan Police Museum.
 In December, the club sponsored two children in need, contributing gifts and gift cards so the children would have a merry Christmas.
 So far in 2011, January saw the club sponsoring a law school information panel for students considering law school, and a food drive in February collected over 200 pounds of food for a local food bank!